ChaimaBouhlel/StudentAttendanceApp/README.md

 - Kotlin
 - AdapterView and Adapters for data binding

-## Contributing
-Feel free to contribute to the project by forking the repository and submitting pull requests.
-If you encounter any issues or have suggestions, please create an issue in the repository.

 ## Acknowledgments
 The project was created as part of mobile development coursework (tp2) at INSAT.